dechowjack/ClusterComputingWorkshop/P1_Basics.md

 ## 3. Using the cluster
 ### 3.1 Basic structure of the GHL cluster
-While the examples in this section are specific to the UNC EMES River cluster, most of these ideas are generically applicable to most cluster systems.
+While the examples in this section are specific to the UNC EMES River cluster, most of these ideas are generically applicable to other cluster systems.
 First, lets see *where* on the cluster we end up after a successful `ssh` execution.

 ```bash
 Last login: Fri Nov  7 13:14:45 2025 from 152.23.121.91